Life at Mabel’s Care Centre -Kodaikanal, Tamil Nadu

 History of Mabel’s Care Centre

-In Kodaikanal on October 5, 1989, Bethania Kids opened its first Day Care Centre, Mabel’s Day Care Centre, in the village of Pambarpuram.
-Mrs. Betsy Dailey, an alumna of Kodaikanal International School, started this center as a Montessori school and called it “a crèche,” the local term for a day-care center.
+In Kodaikanal on October 5, 1989, Bethania Kids opened its first day care center, Mabel’s Day Care Centre, in the village of Pambarpuram.
+Mrs. Betsy Dailey, an alumna of Kodaikanal International School, started this center as a Montessori school and called it “a crèche,” the local term for a day care center.
 When she left India to return to the United States, she asked Bethania Kids to assume the operation of the programs.
 Mabel’s Care Centre was named in memory of Betsy’s beloved grandmother Mabel.

 How Can You Help?

 - Please continue to pray for the children, women and families served by Mabel’s Care Centre.
 We are reaching out with the love of Christ to serve so many.

 - Sponsor a Child (one or more) at Mabel’s Care Centre.
 There are 55 children in Day Care and 50 in After School Care. $35 per month or $420 per year provides for all expenses for each child sponsored.

 - Churches and individuals may consider gifts to cover expenses for a month or a year of running the Mabel’s Care Centre Early Childhood and After School programs.

 Make a difference in the lives of our children today!